Alumnus excels in science, aspires to be astronaut

 The University of Sydney determines and selects the students with five individual essays and four letters of recommendation.
 What followed was three months of waiting for a final decision from the judges.

-Excited, he said that he was on edge for the duration of the week the announcement was scheduled for.
+Excited, she said that she was on edge for the duration of the week the announcement was scheduled for.

 ”I was nervous and clammy the entire time,” Pickerel said.
 “I was talking with literally anyone that would listen.”